-- TS1. monitor, record, present, analyse and interpret data; - TS2. use Information and Communications Technology; - TS3. communicate effectively through written and presentation tasks; - TS4. manage time, prioritise activities and work to timescales; - TS5. reflect on progress and plan for personal and career development.
+- TS1. monitor, record, present, analyse and interpret data; - TS2. make effective use of information and communications technologies, including word and data processing packages, the internet, email and electronic information retrieval systems; - TS3. communicate effectively through written and presentation tasks; - TS4. manage time, prioritise activities and work to timescales; - TS5. reflect on progress and plan for personal and career development; - TS6. work with, and relate effectively to, others;